-Avocados are a great source of vitamins C, E, K, and B-6, as well as riboflavin, niacin, folate, pantothenic acid, magnesium, and potassium.
+Avocados are a great source of vitamins C, E, K, and B-6 and riboflavin, niacin, folate, pantothenic acid, magnesium, and potassium.
 They also provide lutein, beta-carotene, and omega-3 fatty acids.

-They are healthy for the heart, great for your vision, strong osteoporosis prevention, they combat cancer, are good for a positive mind, improve digestion, they detox, and are antimicrobial.
+They are healthy for the heart, great for your vision, strong osteoporosis prevention, combat cancer, are good for a positive mind, improve digestion, detox, and are antimicrobial.

-It is essential to put some variation in your nutrition, eating just one of these foods, will not be enough to help you fight off disease.
-Above healthy nutrition with as little processed foods as possible, it is vital to exercise at least 30 minutes a day.
+It is essential to put some variation in your nutrition; eating just one of these foods will not be enough to help you fight off disease.
+Above healthy nutrition with as few processed foods as possible, it is vital to exercise at least 30 minutes a day.
 A walk or some yoga is excellent, but you can also do more powerful training.

-In these times of uncertainty, it is for sure not harmful to take some steps to a healthier life.
-Even if there is no cure or no vaccine yet.
-A strong healthy body with an efficient immune system can fight away nasty creepy viruses.
+In these times of uncertainty, it is not harmful to take some steps to a healthier life.
+Even if there is no cure or no vaccine yet, a strong, healthy body with an efficient immune system can fight away nasty creepy viruses.

 This post contains Amazon Affiliate links.
-If you click on one of these links and purchase a product as a result, I may make a small commission.
+Suppose you click on one of these links and purchase a product.
+As a result, I may make a small commission.
 This money goes towards the running costs of the site.
 Thank you for supporting Holisticdelsol.

 Hossain F, et al. (2015).
 Analgesic principle from Curcuma amada.
 DOI: